 #4.
 Upscale your marketing strategies with bulk QR Codes

-Create QR Codes in bulk to scale your marketing efforts effectively.
+Create QR Codes in batches to scale your marketing efforts effectively.
 All you need to do is upload a CSV file and generate up to 150 QR Codes in one go.

 #5.
 Cater to your global audience with multi-lingual QR Codes